PiggyAwesome/useless/README.md

-Yo mamma so fat her beeper went off and people thought she was backing up.
+Yo mamma so fat that when she walked by the TV set I missed 3 seasons of Laguna Beach